tsautier/dovi_convert/README.md

 *   **Red:** Complex FEL (Active Brightness).
 Conversion is skipped by default.

 ### 2. Advanced Inspection
-If you want to verify a "Complex FEL" verdict manually, use the inspection tool.
+If you want to verify a scan verdicts manually (recommended for "Simple FEL" files), use the inspection tool.
 It analyzes the entire FEL to check for active luminance expansion.
 ```bash
 dovi_convert -inspect "Film.mkv"
 ```